iljapavlovs/consumer-driven-contracts-demo/docs/Spring-Cloud-Contract.md

 ```
 3. Running `./mvnw clean install` automatically generates tests that verify the application compliance with the added contracts.
 By default, the tests get generated under `org.springframework.cloud.contract.verifier.tests.`

+> (When we run the build, the plugin automatically generates a test class named ContractVerifierTest that extends our BaseTestClass and puts it in `/target/generated-test-sources/contracts/`)

 As the implementation of the functionalities described by the contracts is not yet present, the tests fail.

 4. add the correct implementation of either handling HTTP requests or messages